cdig/cd-module-starter/README.md

 What's in the box?
 This repo contains a bare-bones skeleton of a module, ready for you to flesh out with content.

 ## Getting Started
 Click [Download Zip](https://github.com/cdig/cd-module-starter/archive/v2.zip).
 Unzip.
-Take the `dist` folder, name it whatever your module name is, and put it somewhere else.
+Take the `dist` folder, name it whatever your module name is, and put it wherever you keep your working files (or [in Dropbox](https://github.com/cdig/cd-module/blob/v2/README.md#project-folders) if you work from there).
 Delete the `cd-module-starter-2` folder.

 `cd` into your new module folder.
 Copy this entire block, including the empty space at the end!